Susan Poser

 Susan Poser (born September 7, 1963) is the current and first female president of Hofstra University, having succeeded retiring president Stuart Rabinowitz on August 1, 2021.
 Before being named to the Hofstra post, she was chief operating officer, provost, and vice chancellor for academic affairs at the University of Illinois at Chicago.

 Early life

 Susan Poser was born to Norman Stanley Poser (born May 28, 1928, in Hampstead, London, England) and Miriam Poser (née Kugelman; born October 17, 1930, in Moers, Germany) on September 7, 1963, in Washington, D.C.
-Her father Norman had immigrated to the United States from Genoa, Italy in 1939, and would go on to be an attorney for the Security and Exchange Commission, executive vice president of the American Stock Exchange, and a professor at Brooklyn Law School.
-Her mother Miriam had immigrated to the United States from Germany in 1936 to escape anti-Semitic persecution.
+Her father had immigrated to the United States from Genoa, Italy in 1939, and would go on to be an attorney for the Security and Exchange Commission, executive vice president of the American Stock Exchange, and a professor at Brooklyn Law School.
+Her mother had immigrated to the United States from Germany in 1936 to escape anti-Semitic persecution.

 Poser attended Columbia Prep until 8th grade, when she went to high school at Fieldston.
 She also spent her early summers attending the Interlochen National Music Camp, where she would eventually also work.